 Arsenic toxicity has predominately been the result of suicidal or homicidal ingestion of massive quantities of arsenic.
 However, in India and Taiwan, the presence of arsenic in drinking water has made the problem endemic.
 In this article, the authors discuss the clinical manifestations, diagnosis, and management of acute and chronic arsenic poisoning.
 The focus of the article is on the effects of arsenic on the peripheral nervous system.

-• Although arsenic is known more for intentional poisonings in homicides or suicides, arsenic toxicity is more common with occupational exposure or through drinking water in endemic areas.
+• Although arsenic is more commonly known for intentional poisonings in homicides or suicides, the most common etiology of arsenic toxicity worldwide is ingestion of contaminated drinking water in endemic areas.

 • As with other heavy metal intoxications, the neuropathy related to arsenic is rarely seen without other systemic manifestations, including abdominal pain and skin changes.